mcclatchy/rusty_api/README.md

 Another way to get around the problems of compiling for other OS is to _virtualize_ that OS, and what better way than to use Docker. :)

 If you have the patience, it's not difficult (but not trivial) to build a Docker container from scratch to replicate the specific build environment.
-However, in many cases you may have find a suitable Docker container already exists with what you need.
+However, in many cases you may have find a suitable Docker container already exists.

 #### tl;dr
 [This Github repo](https://github.com/emk/rust-musl-builder) contains a suitable Docker environment for compiling to CentOS 6.